Bayesian Optimization for Function-Valued Responses under Min-Max Criteria: Abstract

 \section{Abstract}

-Bayesian optimization is widely used for optimizing expensive black box functions, but most existing approaches focus on scalar responses.
-In many scientific and engineering settings the response is functional, varying smoothly over an index such as time or wavelength, which makes classical formulations inadequate.
-Existing methods often minimize integrated error, which captures average performance but neglects worst case deviations.
-To address this limitation we propose \emph{min-max Functional Bayesian Optimization} (MM-FBO), a framework that directly minimizes the maximum error across the functional domain.
-Functional responses are represented using functional principal component analysis, and Gaussian process surrogates are constructed for the principal component scores.
-Building on this representation, MM-FBO introduces an integrated uncertainty acquisition function that balances exploitation of worst case expected error with exploration across the functional domain.
-We provide two theoretical guarantees: a discretization bound for the worst case objective, and a consistency result showing that as the surrogate becomes accurate and uncertainty vanishes, the acquisition converges to the true min-max objective.
-We validate the method through experiments on synthetic benchmarks and physics inspired case studies involving electromagnetic scattering by metaphotonic devices and vapor phase infiltration.
-Results show that MM-FBO consistently outperforms existing baselines and highlights the importance of explicitly modeling functional uncertainty in Bayesian optimization.
+Bayesian optimization is a standard tool for optimizing expensive black-box functions, yet most existing methods target scalar-valued responses.
+In many scientific and engineering applications, the output is functional, such as curves over time or wavelength, and performance is naturally defined by worst-case deviation from a target profile rather than an average criterion.
+We propose \emph{Min-Max Functional Bayesian Optimization} (MM-FBO), a framework that directly minimizes the maximum squared deviation of a functional response from a target function.
+The response surface is represented via a Mercer-based Karhunen--Lo\`{e}ve expansion, and independent Gaussian process models are fitted to the resulting coefficient processes.
+Exploiting the posterior deviation's scaled noncentral chi-squared distribution, we derive closed-form moments yielding a tractable acquisition function that balances worst-case exploitation and integrated exploration, without Monte Carlo approximation.
+We establish theoretical guarantees including bounds on truncation error, exact posterior reconstruction, the distribution of the squared deviation, and a discretization bound, together with a consistency result showing that the acquisition and its minimizers converge to the true min-max solution.
+Experiments on synthetic benchmarks and real-world case studies, including metasurface photonic design and vapor phase infiltration, demonstrate that MM-FBO achieves lower worst-case regret, faster convergence, and improved stability compared to scalar-objective baselines.